Scrooge (1951 film): Plot

 Scrooge is then visited by the Ghost of Christmas Present who takes him to see how "men of goodwill" celebrate Christmas.
 The spirit shows Scrooge poor miners joyfully singing Christmas carols and the Cratchits' celebration on Christmas Day.
 Scrooge asks whether their ailing young son, Tiny Tim, will survive his physical disabilities.
-The Spirit hints that he will not unless the future is changed.
+The Spirit hints that he will not unless the future is changed but questions why Scrooge should care for the "surplus population".
 Scrooge and the spirit then visit Fred's Christmas party, where Fred defends Scrooge from his guests' critical remarks.

 An older Alice is working in a poorhouse, where she ministers to the sick and homeless.
 The Spirit shows Scrooge two emaciated children, personifying Ignorance and Want.
-When Scrooge shows concern for their welfare, the Spirit mocks him and scourges the miser with his own words: "Are there no prisons?
+When Scrooge shows concern for their welfare, the Spirit scourges the miser with his own words: "Are there no prisons?
 Are there no workhouses?"

 Finally, Scrooge encounters the Ghost of Christmas Yet to Come, who shows him the Cratchits mourning Tiny Tim's death.
-Three people, including his charwoman Mrs. Dilber, sell off the possessions of a dead man, and two businessmen joke they will only attend the man's funeral if lunch is provided.
+Three people, including Scrooge's charwoman, Mrs. Dilber, sell off the possessions of a dead man, and two businessmen joke they will only attend the man's funeral if lunch is provided.
 When shown a gravestone bearing his own name, Scrooge begs the Spirit for a second chance; he then awakens in his bed.

-Scrooge learns that it is Christmas Day, and gleefully realises he still has an opportunity to make amends.
-Though Mrs. Dilber is initially frightened by his transformation, Scrooge reassures her and promises to raise her salary.
+Scrooge learns that it is Christmas Day and gleefully realises he still has an opportunity to make amends.
+Though Mrs. Dilber is initially frightened by his transformation, Scrooge reassures her and gives her the day off with pay.
 He anonymously purchases a prize turkey for the Cratchits and sends it to them.
 He delights Fred by attending his dinner party, asking his niece-in-law's forgiveness and dancing with her.
 The next day, Scrooge plays a prank on Bob Cratchit and pretends to be about to fire him for lateness, but instead says he will raise Bob's salary and assist his family.
 Scrooge embodies the Christmas spirit and becomes a second father to Tiny Tim, who recovers.